 Born to a Hindu family on 23 September 1981, in Balasinor, Gujarat (India).
 He follows Hinduism but practices Jain rituals.
 His father, Govind Brahmbhatt, is a stockbroker and an investment consultant.
 His mother, Suman Brahmbhatt, is a homemaker.
 Arravali District in North East Gujarat being his ancestral home, Gujarati is his native language.
 Hitesh and his wife Swati Brahmbhatt (m.
 2016) have a son: Deep Brahmbhatt.

-Hitesh graduated (Bachelor of Commerce) from University of Mumbai.
+Hitesh graduated from the University of Mumbai with a commerce degree.
 He speaks four languages: English, Hindi, Marathi, and Gujarati.